UCF: Uncovering Common Features for Generalizable Deepfake Detection: Experiments

 \paragraph{Comparison with binary classification results of different forgery features.} To evaluate the effectiveness of the proposed multi-task learning strategy, binary classification results are compared based on the common, specific, and whole forgery features.
 Tab.~\ref{tab:binary} shows that the common features exhibit superior generalization performance compared to the specific features.
 The comparison of the common and whole forgery features reveals that the whole forgery features are not as effective as the common features, mainly due to the presence of specific features, which may lead to overfitting to method-specific textures.

 \paragraph{Exploring Generalization performance of different backbone choices.} In this section, we investigate the choice of backbone on the generalization ability of our proposed framework.
 We use Xception as the backbone in our previous experiments to align with other related works, but our multi-task framework is not limited to this choice.
 To evaluate the effectiveness of our framework with different backbones, we adopt a recent SOTA backbone ConvNeXt~\cite{liu2022convnet} and conduct an ablation study.
 The results of the ablation study, shown in Tab.~\ref{tab:convnext}, demonstrate that our proposed framework can largely improve the generalization performance of both Xception and ConvNeXt backbones.
 This suggests that our framework is effective and applicable to different backbone choices.
+Additionally, to further highlight the plug-and-play nature of our proposed framework, we extend its application to ResNet~\cite{he2016deep} and EfficientNet~\cite{tan2019efficientnet} backbones.
+More details can be accessed in our supplementary materials.